Large furnace riveted and welded components

 Submerged Arc Welding (SAW)

-Thick plates (>20mm) straight long welds (furnace bottom plate/shell)
+Thick plates (>20mm) with straight, long welds (furnace bottom plates/shells)

-Pre-welding preparation: material cutting, forming, groove processing (precision control).
+Pre-weld preparation: material cutting, forming, and beveling (with precision control).

-Assembly positioning weld: use the same welding materials and process as formal welding to ensure positioning weld quality, with appropriate length and spacing.
-Check assembly gaps and misalignment.
+Assembly tack welding: Use the same welding materials and processes as for the final welds, ensuring high-quality tack welds with appropriate length and spacing.
+Also, inspect for assembly gaps and misalignment.

 Welding process:

-For multi-layer multi-pass welding, carefully clean interpass slag and spatter.
-Ensure good weld fusion and avoid defects.
+When performing multi-pass, multi-layer welding, carefully clean away interlayer slag and spatter.
+Ensure proper fusion of the weld beads to prevent defects.

-Monitor key parameters (current, voltage, speed, gas flow, etc.).
+Monitor key parameters (current, voltage, speed, gas flow rate, etc.).

-Post-weld treatment: Austenitic stainless steel: no heat treatment needed (to avoid sigma phase embrittlement), but pickling and passivation required (to improve corrosion resistance).
-Carbon steel/low alloy steel: 600℃ stress relief annealing (to prevent deformation and cracking).
+Post-weld treatment: Austenitic stainless steel: No heat treatment required (to avoid σ-phase embrittlement), but pickling and passivation are necessary (to enhance corrosion resistance).
+Carbon steel/low-alloy steel: Stress-relief annealing at 600°C (to prevent deformation and cracking).

-100% of furnace welds undergo helium leak detection or penetrant testing (PT) to ensure airtightness (especially for protective atmosphere furnaces).
+The furnace body welds undergo 100% helium leak testing or penetrant testing (PT) to ensure airtightness—particularly for protective atmosphere furnaces.

-Continuous welds avoid interruptions; fillet welds use full penetration design.
+Continuous welds avoid interruptions, and fillet welds feature a full-penetration design.

 Welding Process

-Flame cutting (CNC cutting), plasma cutting, laser cutting, shearing, sawing.
-High precision groove processing (such as milling edges, groove cutting machines).
+Flame cutting (CNC cutting), plasma cutting, laser cutting, shearing, and sawing.
+High-precision bevel machining (such as edge milling and bevel cutting machines).

-Use large tooling fixtures and platforms (such as welding positioners, roller stands) to ensure the precise position and dimensions of each component.
-This is a key step in quality control.
+Using large-scale tooling fixtures and platforms—such as welding positioners and roller stands—ensures the precise positioning and dimensions of each component.
+This is a critical step in quality control.

 Common Welding Methods